mariachi444/retinopathy-detection-streamlit/README.md

 cd retinopathy-detection-streamlit
 ```

-**Note:** It is recommended to create a virtual environment before installing the dependencies.
+**Important:** It is recommended to create a virtual environment before installing the dependencies.
 This helps to keep your Python packages organized and avoids conflicts between projects.

 You can create and activate a virtual environment with: